tianzem/Gitbook/tools.md

  ![](/Images/createfromedges1.png)

 2. Click Create from Edges, then the new plane will be created.
-And it will also turn off the Auto Plane which is on by default.
+And it will also turn off the [Auto Plane] which is on by default.

  ![](/Images/createfromedges2.png)

 ### Delete:

 1. Under [Surface Mode], [Select] or hold `Ctrl` to multi select the planes you want to delete.
 2. Click Delete, then the selected planes will be deleted.
-And it will also turn off the Auto Plane which is on by default.
+And it will also turn off the [Auto Plane] which is on by default.

 ### Detect Edge Types:

-It will add a new Property "Edge Type" into each edge and assign the detected edge type to this property.
+It will add a new Edge Type Property into each edge and assign the detected edge type to this property.

 Note: It is not going to overwrite any assigned edge type property.
 To redetect all the edge types, you need to select all the edges and delete all the edge types first.

 ### Detect Cutouts:

-It is going to detect all the cutouts in the scene and attach the cutouts plane into the lower plane.
+It is going to detect all the cutouts in the scene and [Attach] the cutouts plane into the lower plane.

 ### Finalize:

-Finalize is going to Detect Cutouts and Detect Edge Types
+Finalize is going to [Detect Cutouts] and [Detect Edge Types].

 ### ML Refine: